-If you’re building proprietary software to be used for internal use, there are a lot of qualifying activities.
-This process typically involves translating the requirements and specifications developed to date into code within the required technical environment to ensure the user and business needs are met.
+If you’re building proprietary software for internal use, there are many qualifying activities.
+This process typically involves gathering requirements and translating those requirements and specifications into code within the required technical environment to ensure the user and business needs are met.

 - Developing/documenting test and user acceptance criteria

 - Iterative process of testing and updating code to achieve the desired result

-- Technical, environmental, system and program documentation
+- Technical, environmental, system, and program documentation

-- Supervisors/managers time involved in leading, directing and coaching the staff performing qualifying activities
+- Supervisors/managers time involved in leading, directing, and coaching the staff performing qualifying activities

-Improving on Purchased Software for Internal Use
+Improving on Purchased Internal Use Software

-In order for purchased software to qualify for the R&D Tax Credit as Internal Use Software, your company must have spent time and other resources making modifications or improvements to it to suit your organization’s needs.
+We’re often asked, “Can I include the cost of my CAD software subscriptions in R&D?”
+In order for purchased software to qualify for the R&D Tax Credit as IUS, your company must have spent time and other resources making modifications or improvements to it to suit your organization’s needs.
 It can’t have just been bought and used as is.

-3-Part High Threshold of Innovation
+3-Part High Threshold of Innovation Test

-- The software results in cost reduction, improved speed or other measurable improvement that is substantial and economically significant.
+- The software results in cost reduction, improved speed, or other measurable improvement that is substantial and economically significant.

 - The software development process involves significant economic risk.
-This means that the taxpayer commits substantial resources to the development and there is uncertainty due to technical risk that the resources would not be recovered within a reasonable period of time.
+This means that the taxpayer commits substantial resources to the development, and there is uncertainty due to technical risk that the resources would not be recovered within a reasonable period of time.